rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 	at virtual.threads.playground/in.rcard.virtual.threads.GitHubApp$FindGitHubUserConcurrentService.lambda$findGitHubUser$0(GitHubApp.java:112)
 ```

-We should start to understand the problem with plain-old concurrency.
-The exception is thrown, but the `findRepositories` method is still started and executed till completion, which is a problem because we need to spend our resources wisely.
-We call such a situation a thread leak.
+We should start to understand the problem with plain-old concurrency. **The exception is thrown, but the `findRepositories` method is still started and executed till completion**, which is a problem because we need to spend our resources wisely. **We call such a situation a thread leak**.
 However, it can be worse.
-Imagine, for example, that the thread running the `ExecutorService` throws an exception after submitting the two computations.
-Here is the code:
+Imagine, for example, that the two subtasks execute successfully but thread running the `ExecutorService` throws an exception after submitting them:

 ```java
 @Override
 public GitHubUser findGitHubUser(UserId userId) throws InterruptedException, ExecutionException {

   try (var executor = Executors.newVirtualThreadPerTaskExecutor()) {
     var user = executor.submit(() -> findUserByIdPort.findUser(userId));
     var repositories =